JuliaMPC/MAVs/README.md

 ```
 Then follow the [Docker instructions](https://github.com/JuliaMPC/MAVs/tree/master/docker#mavs-docker).

+* Note: currently, the entire repo is cloned twice (once by the above command and once by the Docker file).
+* In the future this software may be configured to save space and only cloned once

 After this, to test the software:
 ### Mitigate this issue
 Something like this may appear: